 Both independent researchers and technology giants are involved in the studies, and our blog today takes a look at the latest developments.

 Advances in using AI to improve disease detection are being spearheaded by Google.
-Their Deep Learning division have developed algorithms that can predict the risk of heart problems and diabetic retinopathy simply by scanning the eyes.
+Their Deep Learning division has developed algorithms that can predict the risk of heart problems and diabetic retinopathy simply by scanning the eyes.

-By analysing a patient’s eye, Google’s technologies can accurately detect data relating to a persons biological age, their blood pressure , and even whether they smoke.
-This information is then used to calculate the risk of heart disease, and has the same accuracy as more invasive techniques such as blood tests.
+By analysing a patient’s eye, Google’s technologies can accurately detect data relating to a person’s biological age, their blood pressure, and even whether they smoke.
+This information is then used to calculate the risk of heart disease and has the same accuracy as more invasive techniques such as blood tests.